Kid Rock: Early career, signing with Jive Records, and Grits Sandwiches for Breakfast (1988–1991)

 Kid Rock began his professional music career as a member of a hip-hop group called the Beast Crew in the late 1980s.
 During this time, he met D-Nice.
 That relationship would eventually lead to him becoming the opening act at local shows for Boogie Down Productions.

-During this time, Kid Rock began a professional association with producer Mike E. Clark, who, after some initial skepticism with the idea of a white rapper, found himself impressed with Kid Rock's energetic and well-received performance where the artist, using his own turntables and equipment, actually prepared his own beats to demonstrate his skills for Clark.
+During this time, Kid Rock began a professional association with producer Mike E. Clark, initially skeptical with his race, found himself impressed with Kid Rock's energetic and well-received performance where the artist showcased his own beats using his turntables and equipment to demonstrate his skills for Clark.

 In 1988, Clark produced a series of demos with Kid Rock.
 These demos eventually led to offers from six major record labels, including Atlantic and CBS Records.

-In 1989, Kid Rock became a shareholder in an independent record label that was formed by Alvin Williams and Earl Blunt of EB-Bran Productions, called "Top Dog" Records.
-Later, that investment would become a 25% ownership stake.
+By the following year, Kid Rock became a shareholder in Top Dog Records, an independent record label formed by Alvin Williams and Earl Blunt of EB-Bran Productions.
+The investment later became a 25% ownership stake.
 With the help of D-Nice, Kid Rock signed with Jive Records at the age of 17, releasing his debut studio album, Grits Sandwiches for Breakfast in 1990.
-According to Kid Rock, the contract with Jive resulted in animosity from fellow rapper Vanilla Ice, who felt that he should have been signed with Jive instead of Kid Rock.

 The album made Kid Rock one of the two biggest rap stars in Detroit in 1990, along with local independent rapper Esham.
 To promote the album, Kid Rock toured nationally with Ice Cube, D-Nice, Yo-Yo and Too Short; Detroit artist James "Blackman" Harris served as Kid Rock's DJ on this tour.
-During instore promotions for the album, Kid Rock met and developed a friendship with local rapper Eminem, who frequently challenged Kid Rock to rap battles.

-Ultimately, unfavorable comparisons to Vanilla Ice led to Jive dropping Kid Rock, according to Mike E. Clark.
+During in-store promotions for the album, Kid Rock met and developed a friendship with local rapper Eminem, who frequently challenged Kid Rock to rap battles.
+However, according to Kid Rock, his contract with Jive resulted in animosity from fellow rapper Vanilla Ice, who felt that he should have been signed with Jive instead of Kid Rock.
+Ultimately, these unfavorable comparisons led to Jive dropping Kid Rock, according to Mike E. Clark.